 BIG BLOCKS AND SMALL

 Chevrolet would have had the hardware and the know-how to make a hotter Camaro, but GM in those days had set draconian limits on power and performance.
-In 1967, no GM car other than the Corvette was permitted to have more than one advertised horsepower per 10 pounds (33.8 W/kg) of curb weight, and compacts and intermediates were prohibited from using engines bigger than 400 cubic inches (6.6 liters).
+In 1967, no GM car other than the Corvette was permitted to have more than one advertised horsepower per 10 pounds (33.8 W/kg) of curb weight.
+Compacts and intermediates were prohibited from using engines bigger than 400 cubic inches (6.6 liters).
 Some performance-minded dealers offered Camaros with the bigger 427 cu. in.
-(6,996 cc) V8, occasionally with some sub rosa help from sympathetic Chevy engineers, but most of the meanest first-generation Camaros were not official factory offerings.
+(6,996 cc) V8, occasionally with some sub rosa help from sympathetic Chevrolet engineers, but most of the meanest first-generation Camaros were not official factory offerings.